CodeSammich/notes/macro/sras_agg_demand.md

+#Macroeconomic Equilibrium

-#Aim: How can we use the AD_AS model to illustrate the condition of the macroeconomy?
+##Aim: How can we use the AD_AS model to illustrate the condition of the macroeconomy?

 ###Short-Run Macroeconomic Equilibrium